How To Keep A House Rabbit – A Reality Check

 - Clear out any fabrics or paper that the rabbit could eat and ingest.

-- Find a baby gate to put up in a door way or all to keep your rabbit in your designated space.
+- Find a baby gate to put up in a doorway or hall to keep your rabbit in your designated space.

 Quick Cage Tips